 What is a Least Squares Regression Line?

 Least squares regression lines are a specific type of model that analysts frequently use to display relationships in their data.
-Statisticians call it “least squares” because it minimizes the sum of the squared residuals.
+Statisticians call it “least squares” because it minimizes the residual sum of squares.
 Let’s unpack what that means!

 The Importance of Residuals